 We summarise the issues we found in the following table.
 Overall, the code is well documented and very closely follows the structure of the Bulletproofs implementation for Monero.
 Because the formulation of Bulletproofs+ is based on Bulletproofs, there are notable similarities in both of their implementations.
 We have analysed the Bulletproofs audit reports [13, 15] and ensured that the issues from Bulletproofs relevant to Bulletproofs+ have been taken care of.
 As an outcome of this audit, we did not find any critical issues and none of the high-severity issues were discovered to be practically exploitable.
+Further, we have also suggested some performance improvements which could speed up proof generation and verification.

-Class Issue Severity Difficulty to trigger Difficulty to exploit phy Missing 'point at infinity' check on the group el- ements of a BulletproofPlus proof after scalar multiplication by 8. (§ 5.1) Cryptogra Inconsistency in verifier transcript computation: verifier challenges should be computed after mul- tiplication of group elements by 8. (§6.1) Unknown Caution on usage of amount commitments $\mathbf{V} \in \mathbb{G}l^m$ outside Bulletproofs+. (§ 6.5) Unknown Missing check if challenge 'e' is zero. $(\S 5.2)$ Unknown lidation Incomplete condition for checking 'power of two' in a couple of helper functions. $(\S 6.2)$ Unknown Data va Input parameter validation in vector_of_scalar_powers(); an error must be thrown if the parameter $n = 0$. (§6.3) Unknown Redundant assertions in some places which should either be changed or removed. $(\S 6.4)$ NA Unknown Index: Critical High Medium Low formational
+Class Issue Severity Difficulty to trigger Difficulty to exploit phy Missing 'point at infinity' check on the group el- ements of a BulletproofPlus proof after scalar multiplication by 8. (§ 5.1) Cryptography Inconsistency in verifier transcript computation: verifier challenges should be computed after mul- tiplication of group elements by 8. ($\S 6.1$) Unknown Caution on usage of amount commitments $\mathbf{V} \in \mathbb{G}l^m$ outside Bulletproofs+. (§ 6.5) \mathbf{h} Unknown Missing check if challenge 'e' is zero. $(\S 5.2)$ Unknown lidation Incomplete condition for checking 'power of two' in a couple of helper functions. $(\S 6.2)$ Unknown Data validation Input parameter validation in vector_of_scalar_powers(); an error must be thrown if the parameter $n = 0$. (§6.3) Unknown Redundant assertions in some places which should either be changed or removed. $(\S 6.4)$ NA Unknown Index: Critical High Medium Lov v Ir formational